You may wish to view our collection of

 walk among the stately trees and Bluebells of Scotland was a balm for

-The great fortress, Edinburgh Castle, was the first of several historic
+Edinburgh Castle, was the first of several historic places on our

-places on our agenda.
-From there, we walked to St. Giles
+agenda.
+From there, we walked to St. Giles Cathedral and

-dinner at the historic Hawes Inn, where the food was good, the staff
+historic Hawes Inn, where the food was good, the staff most cordial, and

 Edinburgh and Queensferry

 Inn, it was on to Kirkliston and our next bed and breakfast.

 - Finding it was a bit more of a challenge than we had anticipated.